hacknakron/open-data-api/README.md

 to the total number of records in the database and the total number of pages which can be requested.

+API responses contain an `etag` so that you can do conditional GET requests to the server.
+If the etag matches the data that would have been returned, a 304 response is sent without a response body.

 #### Pagination

 For API calls that return multiple results, you can pass a `page` and `per_page`